 (Business News Daily)

-10. 27% of pet owners wanted to buy a present for their furry friends this Valentine.
+9. 27% of pet owners wanted to buy a present for their pets.

 (Business News Daily; NRF)

-Around 7% of the adult population was expected to buy gifts for colleagues, a number that was twice as high this year, Valentine’s Day statistics for 2020 reveal.
+Around 7% of the adult population was expected to buy gifts for colleagues, which was twice as high this year, Valentine’s Day statistics for 2020 reveal.
 People also buy gifts for friends on Valentine’s.

 Valentines Stats on the Biggest Spenders

 Not only do they like to spend, but they also like to receive.
-According to exciting Valentines statistics in the USA, millennials expect their partner to spend $153 on their Valentine gift, significantly more than the average expectation of $102.
+Millennials expect their partner to spend $153 on their Valentine gift, significantly more than the average expectation of $102.

 (Business News Daily; ContactPigeon)